RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab8-cicd.md

 > Now make a change to the pipeline.
 For example, in the *scaleUp* stage, change the number of replicas to 3.

-Technically speaking, a rebuild from source is not necessary to scale up a deployment.
+Technically speaking, a rebuild from source is not needed to scale up a deployment.
 We use this simple example to illustrate how a pipeline may be edited within OpenShift.

 {{< panel_group >}}